glpi-project/glpi/apirest.md

 App(lication) token
 :   An optional way to filter the access to the API.
-    On API call, it will try to find an API client matching your ip and the app toekn (if provided).
+    On API call, it will try to find an API client matching your IP and the app token (if provided).
     You can define an API client with an app token in general configuration for each of your external applications to identify them (each API client have its own history).

 ## Important

-* you should always precise a Content-Type header in your HTTP calls.
+* You should always provide a Content-Type header in your HTTP calls.
    Currently, the API supports:
   * application/json
   * multipart/form-data (for files upload, see [Add item(s)](#add-item-s) endpoint.